gjbae1212/hit-counter/README.md

 - Displays daily and total page views on your page.
 - Support badge with customize style.
 - Support badge free icon (https://simpleicons.org).
-- Show a graph of your site about daily count of histories in recently 6 month
+- Show a graph of your site about daily count of histories in recently 6 month.
 - Show ranks about github projects.
 - Show real-time stream.